Fiona

 In some ways, Mum’s documents are so precious they could be made of gold.
 But in other ways, they’re a source of trauma.

-That’s why I ended up making my own papers.
-I went to Ireland to the place where my grandmother was born.
-I collected daisies and red nettles and I put them into paper.
+That’s why I ended up making my own paper.
+I went to Ireland, to the place my grandmother was born.
+I collected daisies and red nettles growing near the well and I put them into paper.

 I never met my grandma Philomena.
 My grief is a strange, displaced grief.
 I’m more familiar with it now, but it can still get me sometimes.
 I’ll light a candle and have a photograph there while I work.